 Cowpeas.
 Cowpeas can be picked when they are young and succulent for use as green beans.
 To use cowpeas as green shell beans, pick them when they are nearly mature in size.

 Cress.
 Land cress is ready for harvest as soon as 10 days after growth has started.
 Garden cress is ready for harvest as soon as the third leaf appears.
-Watercress is ready for harvest about 14 days after seed is sown.
-Use cress from the tips which is sweeter flavored.
+Watercress is ready for harvest about 14 days after the seed is sown.
+Use cress from the tips which are sweeter flavored.

 Cucumber.
 Cut slicing cucumbers from the vine when they are 6 to 8 inches long and dark green; pickling cucumbers can be cut from the vine when they are 1½ to 3 inches long.
 Do not leave cucumber on the vine to turn yellow or orange.
 Cucumbers are usually ready for harvest about 60 days after sowing.
 Pick cucumbers regularly or the plant will stop producing.

 Eggplant.
 Eggplant is ready to pick when the fruit is 3 to 6 inches long and very shiny, not dull.
 Dull fruit is overripe.
 Eggplant is usually harvested about 145 days after seeds have been sown, about 70 days after setting seedlings into the garden.
 Immature fruits are tender and can be eaten.
-Cut fruit from the plant with shears, the stems are tough.
+Cut the fruit from the plant with shears, the stems are tough.
 Sliced eggplant with brown seeds is passed its peak.

 Endive, Escarole.
 Pick endive and escarole leaves or plants at any size.
 Leafy heads can be cut off at the base of the leaves or leaves can be harvested cut-and-come-again.
 Endive and escarole reach maturity about 90 days after seeds are sown.
-To blanch the leaves before harvest, gather the long outer leaves together over the crown the plant and hold them together with a rubber band.
+To blanch the leaves before harvest, gather the long outer leaves together over the crown of the plant and hold them together with a rubber band.

 Florence Fennel.
 The bulbous stem of Florence fennel is ready for harvest when it measures 2½ to 3 inches in diameter.
 Larger stems may be tough and stringy.
 Dig up the whole plant and cut off the roots and upper branches.
 The leaves of Florence fennel can be used for garnishes and flavorings when the plant is 18 inches tall.